Irish traditional music: Banjo

 The four-string tenor banjo is played as a melody instrument by Irish traditional players, and is commonly tuned GDAE, an octave below the fiddle.
 It was brought to Ireland by returned emigrants from the United States, where it had been developed by African slaves.
 It is seldom strummed in Irish music (although older recordings will sometimes feature the banjo used as a backing instrument), instead being played as a melody instrument using either a plectrum or a "thimble".

-Barney McKenna of the Dubliners is often credited with paving the way for the banjo's current popularity, and was still actively playing until his death in 2012, aged 72.
+Barney McKenna of the Dubliners is often credited with paving the way for the banjo's current popularity, and actively played until his death in 2012, aged 72.
 Notable players include Kieran Hanrahan, Charlie Piggott, John Carty, Angelina Carberry, Gerry O'Connor, Enda Scahill, Kevin Griffin and All Ireland Fleadh champion, Brian Scannell.

 With a few exceptions, for example Tom Hanway, the five-string banjo has had little role in Irish traditional music as a melody instrument.
 It has been used for accompaniment by the singers Margaret Barry, Pecker Dunne, Luke Kelly, Al O'Donnell, Bobby Clancy and Tommy Makem.